pivotal-cf/docs-identity/README.md

 **1.4** - branch for latest release documentation for v1.4 release.
 As of September 19, 2017, this is branch holds the most recent docs published at [https://docs.pivotal.io/p-identity/1-4](https://docs-pivotal.io/p-identity/1-4/index.html).

-**1.6** – Don't touch this branch.
-It is an old branch that was used for the PCF v1.6 release.
+**pcf1.6** – It is an old branch that was used for the PCF v1.6 release.
-          When SSO v1.6 is ready to document, we can build a new 1.6 from the 1.5 branch and rename the original to keep as an archive.

 ### Books that Use This Repository